A short message from some of pupils for prospective parents who came to visit us on our last open day:

 Snacks, Lunches and Milk

-Please provide your child with a water bottle.
+Please provide your child with a water bottle filled with fresh water on a daily basis.
+Please do not put squash or juice in the water bottle.
 They can access this throughout the day.
-At break time they may also have a piece of fruit or vegetable.
+At break time they may also have a piece of fruit or vegetable sent from home.
+Please do not send packaged products such as Fruit Winders.
 Nuts or nut products must not be brought into school.
 We participate in the national ‘Free Fruit and Vegetable scheme’, so each child will also receive an extra piece of fruit or vegetable daily.
-We also take part in the Cool Milk scheme, and each child registered receives a carton of chilled milk to drink each day.
+We also take part in the Cool Milk scheme, and each child registered receives a beaker of chilled milk to drink each day.
 This milk is free for children under five and subsidised for those over five.
 Our school lunches run on a three week menu, which are changed at the Spring and Autumn half terms.
 Paper copies of the menus are sent home when the new menus are introduced and the week's menu is displayed in the playground notice board.
 The current menu can also be seen on the Surrey Commercial Services website - click here to access this.
+Children can choose from the main menu or the vegetarian option available each day.

-Lunch Time Clubs - Reception Children take part in Basketball Club all year, and Football Club from the Summer Term onwards.
+Reception Children take part in Football Club from the Summer Term onwards.
 The other clubs are available to Year 1 and Year 2 children.

 Chelsea Football Club - Year One and Year Two (a small charge is made for membership of this).
 Reception Children can join the football club in the summer term.
 Places are limited in number, and applications are accepted in date order.